tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 “Even if I still want to see you?”

+"That's right," I said.

+"But why?" she asked.

-“If you’re seeing other, erm, *people*, then you aren't really very attracted to me, are you?
+“Well, if you’re seeing other, erm, *people*, then you aren't really very attracted to me, are you?
 And if you’re seeing other, erm, people, and thinking of me then that's above my pay grade.”

 Betty Lou was quiet.
 Finally, she said, “I respect that.”